-- Intrauterine growth restriction: high blood pressure might result in decreased or slowed growth of the baby.
+- Intrauterine growth restriction: High blood pressure might result in decreased or slowed growth of the baby.

 Isolated Systolic Hypertension Causes

 - Hyperthyroidism: When the thyroid produces too much thyroid hormone, high blood pressure can result.
-In addition, if the glands secrete too much parathyroid hormone, the amount of calcium in your blood rises, which triggers a sudden rise in blood pressure.
+In addition, if the glands secrete too much parathyroid hormone, the amount of calcium in the blood rises, which triggers a sudden rise in blood pressure.

 - Kidney Disease: Improperly working kidneys can cause fluid retention which causes an increase in blood pressure.

 - Diabetes: Most people with diabetes will eventually have high blood pressure.
-Diabetes damages the arteries and makes them targets for hardening which increases the risk of Isolated systolic hypertension.
+Diabetes damages the arteries and makes them targets for hardening which increases the risk of isolated systolic hypertension.